-Nearly five days of hogging up the best shelf in the fridge and it was finally time to get it into the oven to roast!
-I double check the weight and then then double check the roasting chart (which said 4 to 4 1/2 hours at 325° F.)
+After nearly five days of hogging up the best shelf in the fridge, it was finally time to get it into the oven to roast!
+I double-checked the weight and then double-checked the roasting chart (which said 4 to 4 1/2 hours at 325° F.)

 and covered with a nest of diced fresh celery and onion - awaited.

-There was a heave, and then a ho, as I hoisted the fowl with tremendous strength and then placed it with precision onto it's bed.
+There was a heave, and then a ho, as I hoisted the fowl with tremendous strength and then placed it with great precision onto its bed.

 Wait, wait!
 I need to salt the insides, then melt some butter to spread throughout!
-With my eyes constantly on the wall's timepiece I calculated carefully the hours and minutes to-and-fro the hearth.
-I mean oven.
+With my eyes constantly on the wall's timepiece, I calculated carefully the hours and minutes to and from the hearth—I mean oven.

 Alright, so wrapped up it went in for four and a half, and I opened the foil for the last hour or so to achieve the golden-brown hue.